James Still (doctor): Medical practice

 When he was around three years of age, Still and his siblings were vaccinated by a local doctor.
 "From that moment," he later wrote, "I was inspired with a desire to become a doctor.
 It took deep root in me, so deep that all the drought or poverty or lack of education could not destroy the desire."
 However, as an African-American, he was refused admittance to medical school.
-As he matured, Still "studied the healing powers of herbs and plants, and developed medical practices based on his own observations.
-In some areas, such as the treatment of burns and syphilis (then treated with mercury) he was more progressive than his formally-trained colleagues."
+As he matured, Still studied the healing powers of herbs and plants, and developed medical practices based on his own observations.
+In some areas, such as the treatment of burns and syphilis (then treated with mercury), he was more progressive than his formally-trained colleagues.

 Still married Angelina Willow in 1836, and they had a daughter, Beulah, born that same year.
 For $100, Still purchased a plot of brush land near the town of Cross-Roads.
 Angelina died of tuberculosis in August 1838.
-One year later, Still married Henrietta Thomas of Vincenttown.
+One year later, Still married Henrietta Thomas of Vincentown.
 Three days after their marriage, Still's daughter Beulah died.
 James and Henrietta eventually had seven children of their own.

 In 1843, Still purchased a distilling device from William Jones of Mt.
 Holly, and from Jones learned the process of extracting oils from roots and herbs, particularly sassafras and peppermint.
 He began earning a modest income by regularly selling his homemade oils, tinctures, and essences to Philadelphia druggists Charles and William Ellis.

 On one trip to Philadelphia, Still purchased a book on medical botany from Dr. Thomas Cook.
 He became so fascinated by the subject that he returned to Dr. Cook's shop two weeks later to purchase a second volume, which he said gave "instructions for making pills, powders, tinctures, salves, and liniments."
 Thereafter Still "began practicing medicine somewhat by accident, agreeing to treat a sick man in exchange for some sassafras.
 Slowly, he found that he was distilling less and healing more.
 About 1845, Dr. Still stopped distilling and focused entirely on his medical practice."